Hamptons Teen: CALL ME OLD-FASHIONED, but I’m Just a DAD

 I have become increasingly aware and worried about the relaxed attitude of illicit drug use among teens in the Hamptons and beyond.
 But what are our teenagers to think?
 They see a more relaxed and accepting attitude regarding the use of marijuana due to the reduction of legal penalties and the sale of marijuana for recreational use in multiple states.
 This is in the news and has become a part of their realities.

 What our teenagers do not realize is the increased documentation about the effects of marijuana on the teenage brain.
 We know that the development of the brain is very fluid until or between the ages of 21-25 years old.
 The way in which the brain is wired is open to impact by this and other drugs.
 I am not a prude nor am I unaware of the opportunities, interest, curiosity and pressure to smoke weed.
 A lot of us did it when we were young.
 But this isn’t our father’s (and mother’s) weed no more.
+Things like the juicy fruit strain are a lot different to what was being smoked back in the day.
 The THC (active ingredient that produces the high) content is many times more concentrated in today’s marijuana than in the weed our generation smoked.
 Many ‘brands’ of weed are genetically improved to the form of designer status.
+I’ve also recently heard that there are different ways that you can smoke weed these days, like through a helix pipe for example.
+Apparently it’s a cool thing to do.
 Consenting adults should have the option of doing whatever they want to do but it is imperative to fully inform our teenagers of the risks inherent in smoking pot.
+If you want to know more on marijuana from a dispensary with the opportunity to see their deals as well, you can Get info here from Rocky Mountain Blaze, who list all their pricing for you to get an idea of.
+I’m not saying weed is a completely bad thing.
+As I said, a lot of us used to smoke weed as teens and obviously there are many reported health benefits of smoking weed if it’s done responsibly.
+It is also doing good things for the economy; there are many new cannabis jobs saturating the employment market and it is raising millions of dollars in tax.

 I have the same concerns about smoking cigarettes and underage drinking that I have towards smoking weed and I feel to some extent, these are a more insidious and risky behavior that is impacting our teenagers.
 I cannot tell you what is the percentage of teenagers smoking and drinking but I feel it is over 50% of the population.
 Maybe I’m old-fashioned but if you were to ask both of my daughters (18 and 25), I still harp on the need to show restraint and to use some forward thinking concerning their future plans and how use and abuse can derail their goals.
 Believe me, they get tired of ‘the talk’ but I continue just the same.
 Am I being successful… I don’t know but I hope so.
 They lead their own lives, much of the time out of my view but I do what I do anyways because I must!
 I have no illusions, I can’t protect them all the time, nor should I or will I try.
 I will tell them the real deal, give them the tools to make good decisions and pray for the best.